What is the North Carolina Whistleblower Law (North Carolina False Claims Act)?

-•What the law says – The North Carolina False Claims Act allows whistleblowers to file “qui tam” lawsuits if they know of violations of that state law.
-The North Carolina False Claims Act imposes liability on persons who knowingly present false or fraudulent claims for payment to the state, misappropriate state property, or deceptively avoid binding obligations to pay the state, among other violations.
+The North Carolina False Claims Act allows whistleblowers to file “qui tam” lawsuits if they know of persons or entities who knowingly present false or fraudulent claims for payment to the state, misappropriate state property, or deceptively avoid binding obligations to pay the state, among other violations.

-•Fines – A defendant may be ordered to pay up to three times the actual harm to the state, plus a fine equal to between $5,500 and $11,000 for each violation of the Act.
+A defendant may be ordered to pay up to three times the actual harm to the state, plus civil fines for each violation of the North Carolina Whistleblower Law.

-•Whistleblower awards – A whistleblower who files a successful claim may receive between 15 and 25 percent of any recovery if the North Carolina Attorney General intervenes in the matter.
-NC whistleblower laws state that if the whistleblower successfully prosecutes the case on his own, he may receive between 25 and 30 percent of the amount recovered.
-The court may reduce the amount of the award if the whistleblower planned and initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.
+A whistleblower who files a successful claim may receive between 15 and 25 percent of any recovery if the North Carolina Attorney General intervenes in the matter.
+NC whistleblower laws state that if the whistleblower successfully prosecutes the case on their own, they may receive between 25 and 30 percent of the amount recovered.
+The court may reduce the amount of the award if the whistleblower planned and initiated the fraud or if the action is largely based on information disclosed in the media or public hearings.

 What Protection from Retaliation are there under North Carolina Whistleblower Law?

 The North Carolina False Claims Act protects whistleblowers who suffer employment retaliation because of their whistleblowing.
 Ensuring factors under the North Carolina whistleblower protection law includes:

 - Reinstatement with the same seniority status that the whistleblower would have had but for the retaliation